dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/activation_event.md

-Plug-in activation [manifest](/ExtensionDocs/manifest.md) is controlled by the `activationEvents` field in the `package.json` file.
-The plug-in will be activated when the event configured by `activationEvents` occurs.
-If `activationEvents` is empty, the plug-in will be automatically activated when HBuilderX startup.
+Extension activation [manifest](/ExtensionDocs/manifest.md) is controlled by the `activationEvents` field in the `package.json` file.
+The extension will be activated when the event configured by `activationEvents` occurs.
+If `activationEvents` is empty, the extension will be automatically activated when HBuilderX startup.
-> **We strongly recommend that you must configure `activationEvents`, activating the plug-in at startup will reduce the performance of HBuilderX.**
+> **We strongly recommend that you must configure `activationEvents`, activating the extension at startup will reduce the performance of HBuilderX.**

 The following lists the currently available activation events:
 - **onCommand**